 Our responsibility is to express an opinion on these financial statements based on our audit.
-This report is made solely to you as a body, in accordance with section 141 of the Hong Kong Companies Ordinance, and for no other purpose.
+This report is made solely to you as a body, in accordance with section 80 of Schedule 11 to the Hong Kong Companies Ordinance (Cap.
+622), and for no other purpose.
 We do not assume responsibility towards or accept liability to any other person for the contents of this report.